Alcohol Abuse and Anxiety

-It is quite hard to tell, by mere looking or mere observation if a person is suffering from alcohol use disorder and also has anxiety management issues.
+It is quite hard to tell by mere observation if a person is suffering from alcohol use disorder and also has anxiety management issues.
 More often than not, the most efficient way to discover and deal with the matter is to speak to someone who knows what it feels like to be in such a compromising situation.
 If you are experiencing these symptoms yourself, you might have been even more anxious with the uncertainty and constant fear of your condition.

-All along you were thinking that alcohol is merely helping you to cope up with your stressors but you have failed to realize that the same substance also led you to an inpatient alcohol rehab for dual diagnosis.
+All along you were thinking that alcohol is merely helping you to cope with your stressors, but you failed to realize that the same substance also led you to an inpatient alcohol rehab for dual diagnosis.

-For most people, this is the time wherein they feel they seeking the help and care of professionals is the best way to address the problem.
+For most people, this is the time when they may finally feel seeking the help and care of professionals is the best way to address the problem.

 AUD (Alcohol Use Disorders) and Anxiety Disorders